-Keywords: nanoparticle, biological molecules, protein, starch

-PACS: 01.50.Pa; 81.20.-n; 87.15.Kg
+Keywords: nanoparticle, biological molecules, protein, starch PACS: 01.50.Pa; 81.20.-n; 87.15.Kg

 As soon as nanoparticles (NPs) get into biological systems, for example, into a cell, their interaction with biological molecules occurs.
 These interactions lead to a change in the properties of the NPs themselves as well as biological molecules.
 The interaction of NPs with biological molecules is the basis of their biological reactivity.
 During this interaction, are formed nanoparticle - bimolecular complexes with new properties.
 Into the biological environment the surface of NPs gets coated with various biomolecules, forming so called corona.
 This corona may be formed from proteins, lipids or carbohydrates [1].
-It is very important to characterize affinities, rates and stoichiometry of biomolecules binding to the NPs surface in order to understand nanomaterial interaction with cells and its functional processes.
-The corona from biomolecules at surface of nanoparticle can define its interaction with cell membrane, the action of nanoparticles inside the cell, its metabolism and its effect on intracellular processes, receptors, allow enter and transport nanoparticles into cells, degradation and removal from cell, binding of medicine and luminescent molecules and even genes.
-On the other hand, conformational changes occur in biological molecules adsorbed on the surface of the nanoparticles to form a corona, and their biological activity increases.
-The clarification of the nature of the interaction of nanoparticles with biological molecules allows the creation of highly controlled bio nanoparticle complex.
+It is very important to characterize affinities, rates and stoichiometry of biomolecules binding to the NPs surface in order to understand nanoparticle can define its interaction with cell membrane, the action of nanoparticles inside the cell, its metabolism and its effect on intracellular processes, receptors, allow enter and transport nanoparticles into cells, degradation and removal from cell, binding of medicine and luminescent molecules and even genes.
+On the other hand, conformational changes occur in biological molecules adsorbed on the surface of the interaction of nanoparticles with biological activity increases.
+The clarification of the nature of the interaction of nanoparticles with biological activity increases.